MicrosoftDocs/cpp-docs/docs/intrinsics/vmx-vmread.md

 ## Remarks

 The `__vmx_vmread` function is equivalent to the `VMREAD` machine instruction.
 The value of the `Field` parameter is an encoded field index that is described in Intel documentation.
-For more information, search for the document, "Intel Virtualization Technical Specification for the IA-32 Intel Architecture," document number C97063-002, at the [Intel Corporation](https://software.intel.com/articles/intel-sdm) site, then consult Appendix C of that document.
+For more information, search for Appendix C of "Intel Virtualization Technical Specification for the IA-32 Intel Architecture," at the [Intel Corporation](https://software.intel.com/articles/intel-sdm) site.

 ## Requirements